HP Metrics & Evaluation

 • Publish evaluation findings within the scientific literature

-Establish program evaluation standards, processes, and frameworks for use across the Army and DoD
+Establish program evaluation standards, processes, and frameworks for use across the DoD

 • Develop toolkits